durierem/dotrs/README.md

 ```
 $ dotrs list            // Check which files are currently tracked
-$ dotrs list --tree     // Show the files in a tree-like structure
 $ dotrs diff            // Similar to git diff
-$ dotrs diff --short    // Show file names only
 ```

 Retrive new changes: